openforis/sepal-doc/docs/source/cli/ofgt.rst

 For this we are using the output histogramm hr.txt from 2.1 as the input:
 The output is printed in the terminal: in our case the median DN values is 48.
 3. oft-his with option -compact
-Lets run a oft-his with Input: landsat t1.tif, Ouptut: histogram compact.txt, again, the maximum input value to 255 oft−his −i landsat t1 . t i f −o histogram compact . txt −compact head histogram compact . txt User Manual 125 awk ’{obs point = ($2 − $4)/2} {if (NR == 1) {for(i=5 ; i< NF ; i++) {sum=sum+$i; if(sum>= obs point) {print i−4; exit}}}}’
+Lets run a oft-his with Input: :code:`landsat_t1.tif`, Ouptut: histogram compact.txt, again, the maximum input value to 255 oft−his −i landsat t1 . t i f −o histogram compact . txt −compact head histogram compact . txt User Manual 125 awk ’{obs point = ($2 − $4)/2} {if (NR == 1) {for(i=5 ; i< NF ; i++) {sum=sum+$i; if(sum>= obs point) {print i−4; exit}}}}’